 About four years ago I suffered from a surplus of pedaling platforms.
 My road bikes had one system, my mountain and cross bikes another–things were getting out of hand (or out of foot, I suppose).
-I decided to switch to Crank Brothers and put their excellent road pedal the Quattro on my road bikes, Candy SLs on ‘fixed gear bikes and mountain bikes.
+I decided to switch to and put their excellent road pedal the Quattro on my road bikes, Candy SLs on ‘fixed gear bikes and mountain bikes.

 For the next few years I became quite the Quattro evangelist, spreading the pedal gospel amongst the members of my bike club like some modern day Matthew or John.
 I’ve seen a lot of people adopt the egg-beater based system and love it as much as I do.
 One cleat on all of my shoes, one system on all of my bikes.

-The Quattro isn’t as stiff as something like a Look Keo or Shimano SPD-R system, but in my neck of the woods, where clipping out to stop at a traffic light is as important as powering up a hill at full steam, the pedals are an excellent balance between performance and functionality.
+The Quattro isn’t as stiff as something like a or Shimano system, but in my neck of the woods, where clipping out to stop at a traffic light is as important as powering up a hill at full steam, the pedals are an excellent balance between performance and functionality.

 So naturally, Crank Brothers has discontinued the Quattro, and will only focus on mountain bike products.
 I realized this a few nights ago while checking weight specs on their site and couldn’t find the Quattro listed anywhere.
 A quick Google search and I discovered that the plug had been pulled.